10 Reasons Why Teacher Pay for Performance is Ineffective

 10. It Causes High Teacher Turnover

-School districts that utilize the merit pay model lose droves of teachers every year which costs them hundreds of thousands of dollars yearly.
+School districts that utilize the merit pay model lose droves of teachers which costs them hundreds of thousands of dollars yearly.

 Although some of the teachers who leave may arguably be less effective educators, in which case the performance pay model can claim to have succeeded in accomplishing its intended goal, many of the teachers who leave are effective educators who simply won't work under this system.

-Moreover, research shows that student achievement is negatively impacted by high teacher turnover, which poses yet another challenge for districts, resulting in even more money being invested in resources and school programs to bridge the student achievement gap.
+Moreover, research shows that student achievement is negatively impacted by high teacher turnover, which poses yet another challenge for districts as it results in even more money being invested in resources and school programs to bridge the widened student achievement gap caused by high teacher turnover.

 Teacher pay for performance is a desperate attempt by school districts to raise student test scores.
 It is a bully tactic intended to coerce teachers to work harder, but results in demoralizing and discouraging many dedicated and effective teachers who are already working hard and who have students’ best interests in mind.